• Skip to content

 Working Dogs

-Registration is compulsory for all dogs and cats however; exemptions apply for working dogs.
+Registration is compulsory for all dogs and cats however exemptions apply for working dogs.

+Working dog by assessment ONLY may qualify for free registration.
+Under the Animal Management (Cats and Dogs) Act 2008, working dogs may be exempt from mandatory microchipping.
+You may also be exempt from microchipping if you are able to supply Council with a Veterinary Certificate indicating that your pet’s health may be compromised if microchipped.
 You may be eligible to qualify your dog as a working dog in accordance with the Animal Management Act (Cats and Dogs) Act 2008 and Animal Management (Cats and Dogs) Regulation 2009, if you answer yes to the questions below:

-If you believe your animal is classified as a working dog, please indicate on Council’s Animal Registration Form and submit along with supporting documents.
 Officers will access and determine if you qualify for registration exemption.
 If you are not approved for registration exemption, you will be required to pay annual animal registrations and may be required to microchip your animal.

 Horse